Greasby: Parks and commons

 Coronation Park is situated at the eastern end of the village.
 Upton Meadow borders Greasby to the east.
 Arrowe Park borders to the south-east.

 Sport

-JFC Greasby are a youth football club based in Greasby, which was founded in 2009.
+JFC Greasby is a youth football club based in Greasby, which was founded in 2009.
 Greasby Livery caters for dressage and showjumping.
 The community centre also has a karate club.
 Greasby FC were a small football club, which played in the West Cheshire League between 1951 and 1958.

 Economy

-The village contains a post office, a branch of The Co-operative Food, a Boots pharmacy, a branch of Age UK, a William Hill bookmaker and a BP petrol station.
+The village contains a post office, a branch of Nisa, a branch of Age UK, a William Hill bookmaker and a BP petrol station.
 A Sainsbury's Local convenience store was opened on 8 October 2014, along with a veterinary surgery which opened on 6 October 2014.
-These were opened in new retail units, after many parts of the local community opposed the construction of the new building.
-Greasby also has a number of other small shops including a butchers, florist, greengrocer's, estate agents and a number of fast food takeaways.
+These were opened in new retail unit, after many parts of the local community opposed the construction of the new building.
+Greasby also has a number of other small shops including butchers, florist, greengrocer's, estate agents and a number of fast food takeaways.